-High-carb diet can help you lose weight, new study claims
+High-carb diets can help you lose weight, new study claims.
+(Photo: Pixabay)

 Washington: According to a new study, diets high in carbohydrates reduce body weight and body fat and improve insulin function in overweight individuals.

 In the 16-week randomised clinical trial, researchers with the Physicians Committee for Responsible Medicine placed participants in either a plant-based, high-carbohydrate, low-fat diet group or asked them to maintain their current diet.